movsim/traffic-simulation-de/README.md

 ### road.js

-represents a road network element (road link) and organizes the vehicles on it.
-Contains an array of vehicles and methods to get the neighboring vehicles for a given vehicle, to update all vehicles for one time step, to interact with/get information of neighboring road network  elements.
+represents a directional logical road link as array element of the ```network``` variable defined in the top-level scenario files  and organizes the vehicles on it.
+Contains an array of vehicles and methods to get the neighboring vehicles for a given vehicle, to update all vehicles for one time step, and to interact with/get information of neighboring road network  elements.

+* The longitudinal (arclength) coordinate u runs from u=0 to u=roadLen

+* The lateral coordinate v increases to the right with v=0 at the road axis.
+The lane numbering also starts from the left.

-It also provides methods to draw this network element and the vehicles on it.
-These drawing methods depend on the road geometry functions ```traj_x``` and ```traj_y``` to be provided by the calling pseudoclasses \<scenario\>.js
+It also has a unique `roadID` and provides methods to draw this network element and the vehicles on it.
+These drawing methods depend on the road geometry functions ```traj_x``` and ```traj_y``` giving the geo-located positions _(x,y)_ as a function of the arclength _u_ which are provided by the calling pseudoclasses \<scenario\>.js at construction time.
+Further details for [road.js](#More-detailled-description-for-road.js) and [how to connect it with other roads](#Intersections-and-connecting-road-network-elements) are given further below.

 ### vehicle.js

-each vehicle has _(i)_ properties such as length, width, type, _(ii)_ dynamic variables such as position and speed, and _(iii_) instances of the acceleration/lane changing methods from models.js.
+each vehicle represents a vehicle-driver unit and has _(i)_ properties such as length, width, type, _(ii)_ dynamic variables such as position and speed, and _(iii_) a (deep copied) instance of the acceleration/lane changing methods from _models.js_.
+Optionally, a `vehicle` has also a _route_ as a sequence of `roadID`s to be traversed.
+This is only needed in scenarios with off-ramps or intersections.

+Each vehicle also has a data element `driverfactor` set at construction time to model inter-driver variations (see below).

+Besides regular vehicles, there are also special vehicle objects to be identified by their vehicle ID:

+- `veh.id`=1:            ego vehicle (in future "ego-game" versions)
+- `veh.id`=10..49:       vehicles that are clicked (and disturbed)
+- `veh.id`=50..99:       user-moveable obstacles (desired speed zero, no stochasticity)
+- `veh.id`=100..149      obstacles representing red traffic lights
+- `veh.id` >=200:        normal vehicles and fixed obstacles

 ### models.js

-a collection of pseudo-classes for the longitudinal models (presently, the IDM), and lane-changing decision models (presently, MOBIL).
+a collection of pseudo-classes for the longitudinal models (presently, the IDM and an extension from it, the ACC model), and lane-changing decision models (presently, MOBIL), see the _references_ section for details.
+In addition to the pure models, following features are implemented.

+* White acceleration noise of intensity `QnoiseAccel` that is also uncorrelated between vehicles.
+This leads to a random walk in speed with average speed difference sqrt(QnoiseAccel*dt).
+Since the longitudinal model is also used for lane changes (MOBIL) and decisions at intersections, a deterministic version of the acceleration is also provided.

+* Inter-driver variations `driverfactor` with a uniform distribution around 1.
+Both the desired speed and the desired acceleration are multiplied by `driverfactor`.
+Since model parameters are often changed due to user interaction, speed limits, bottlenecks etc and the driverfactor should survive that, it is taken from the vehicle's driverfactor after each model change

+* `speedlimit`s.
+These override all user-set desired speeds and also the driverfactor but not the acceleration noise

 ### TrafficObjects.js